iansmith/prev-dsbook/content/content/frontmatter.md

 +++
 date = '2024-10-23T15:37:07-04:00'
-draft = false
+draft = true
 title = 'Frontmatter'
 +++

 ### This book is the best
 It totally rocks.
+Trust us.

 --delaneyj and iansmith